RahulAgarwal1999/Microsoft-Engage-21/README.md

 **CLONING THE DJANGO PROJECT FROM GITUB**

 * Go to the Github Repoistory .
-Github Repo Link : Click Here
+Github Repo Link : <a href="https://github.com/RahulAgarwal1999/VirtualClassroom-Microsoft_Engage">Click Here</a>
 * Click on **CODE** button and copy the **HTTPS** Link of the repo

 <p align="center">